sDessens/churchill-challange/README.md

 # What didn't work

 K-D trees.
 The cache misses completely destroy it.
 Actually i wanted to implement an cone tracing-like data structure, but i settled on K-D trees instead.
-Cone tracing is an algorithm used in 3D games for ambient occlusion and uses an data structure that resembes an quad tree.
+Cone tracing is an algorithm used in 3D games for ambient occlusion and uses an data structure that resembes a quad tree.

 In order to utilize cache lines as efficient as possible, my K-D tree stored few points in each node.
 This was faster than an normal K-D tree but always slower than the combined linear scan + mipmap algorithm.
 If the rectangle is small, you're likely to search deep and K-D tree will perform poorly in comparsion to mipmaps.
 If the rectangle is large, the linear scan will be orders of magnitude faster.
 My K-D tree was by no means optimal, and could've been improved a lot.